Create Date: October 13, 2024

 Battery capacity should matter to you, it determines how long you can use something before you need to replace the batteries or charge them.
 It also dictates how long it may take to charge them back up.

-Once a battery is under 20% is it generally considered to be low.
+Once a battery is under 20% it is generally considered to be low.

 Extreme heat is one of the most common causes of deteriorating battery health.